b-vitamins/ossm/README.md

 - **Runtime**: `--device`, `--seed`, `--work-dir`, `--dataset-root`.

-The CLI surfaces everything needed for the sequential recommender as well—use `--task seqrec` alongside `--model dlinossrec --head tiedsoftmax`—but you can still fall back to Hydra overrides for niche adjustments:
+The CLI surfaces everything needed for the sequential recommender as well—use `--task seqrec` alongside `--model dlinossrec --head tiedsoftmax` and toggle the SSM discretization via `--discretization`—but you can still fall back to Hydra overrides for niche adjustments:

 ```bash
 python train.py training.max_steps=5000 model.params.hidden_dim=256